pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * Drum edit preview, with bpm and volume
 * In player screen, capo mode can be forgotten inappropriately.
 * Metadata list shouldn't scroll after metadata change
-* Metadata fields are caseless.
-The software will Capitalize All Fields As Required.
 * connect player popup volume slider to volume
 * A new singer/requester without any songs sung or requested should default to a singer
 * followers should never have drum selections